 This Blogger Is Using The Extra Time For New Things, Like Learning Japanese

 I'm taking things a day at a time.
 I used to travel once or twice a month.
 I got so used to taking spontaneous trips, whether it was for work or play.
 Looking back, I'm really glad I did, and got a lot of the travel bug out of my system.
 Quarantining has really shifted my priorities.
 I'm more focused on the future and my long-term goals.
 I'm also starting to do a lot more things that I've always said I would do.
 Learning Japanese, catching up on podcasts, and cooking a lot of new recipes for me and my fiancé.
 I'm also enjoying my apartment more these days.
 I used to never step foot on my balcony, but now I spend most afternoons out there reading or doing my own gel manicure (which I learned in quarantine!).
 We also just got a puppy!
 My fiancé and I were both traveling a lot for work, so I didn't think we would be able to get a dog for a while.
 Now that we're both working from home, it was the perfect time to get one!
 He's literally changed our lives.
 Moving forward, I don't think I'll be traveling as much as I used to.
 I'm focused on not taking those little life pleasures for granted, and asking myself how I can be better every day.
 Some goals for the near future are to get married, buy a home, and prepare to start a family of our own!

 This Blogger Is Learning How To Be A More Mindful Traveler

 Last year, I traveled to countless countries, states, and places all over the world, and I am so thankful to have seen so much of this planet with my own two eyes.
 Travel is something I will always be passionate about, but in all honesty, after flying almost 75,000 miles in one year, I was pretty burned out.
 This year, I have been able to focus so much more on my own mental health, by getting into a healthy daily routine of mindfulness practices.
 I have found so much more gratitude and peace in my daily life.
 Moving forward into a time where travel is normalized again, I want to be much more intentional with my trips.
 Even now, taking socially-distant little road trips around the West Coast, I have found that I am able to truly enjoy my experiences, and the people I am with, instead of rushing to always see or photograph the “next thing” on the trip.

-— Allegra Rose B. (@allegraroseb)
+— Allegra Rose B. (

 This Blogger Is Brushing Up On Her Editing Skills

 My career goals have not changed much, but rather some just have been postponed.
 During this time I have had the time to go back to my old photos, work on my editing skills to provide better quality content to my audience, and that has helped to maintain people’s interest in my content and continue receiving offers from brands.
 I am hoping to get back to working with companies in the travel industry when traveling becomes safer, but for now, I am focusing more on lifestyle content.

-— Elīna Kalniņa (@elinaabroad)
+— Elīna Kalniņa (

 This Blogger Is Taking On Gardening

 To start things off, I know it's been really hard for many of us, but I'm very fortunate to still be able to secure some small projects here and there.
 The most important thing for me now during this pandemic is that I'm able to spend time with my family and to be able to slow down from what was a fast-paced life.
 My travel work is on pause, but now I’m able to give more time to things that are important to me but never had the time for, like gardening and small scale urban farming.
 I'm using this time now to learn — about the environment, and the different movements that have come to light in the past few weeks.
 I don't know where the future leads but I'm taking things one step at a time.